KristjanVeensalu/Omis_Python_EN/README.md

 Homework
 <br></br>
 <ul>
-	<li>Write a small drill program to learn about list use</li>
+	<li>Write a small drill program to learn about for loops</li>
 	<li>1.
-It adds up to ten user input values into a list</li>
-	<li>2.The user is returned your list, but reversed and squared</li>
+User inputs 6 numbers,</li>
+	<li>2.
+First return them one by one the multiplication table values (Up to 10) of those 		numbers,e.g. if the value is 2 then return: 2,4,6,8,10,12,14,16,18,20 </li>
 	<li>3.
-Then the user will input one of the values in the new list</li>
+Then return the sum of those multiplication table values one by one in additive order (Using the previous numbers as an example the return would be: 6,12,20,30,42,56,72,90,110).</li>
 	<li>4.
-When they do that, that value will be removed from the list, and added to a new one.</li>
-	<li>5.
-This is repeated until the old list is empty..</li>
+Then one by one return the original entered numbers to them in reverse of the order they were entered. </li>
 <hr></hr>

 ![Pilt pythoni koodist](/assets/pilt.png)